The Employment Law Review: Japan

 All individuals, regardless of nationality, are classified as either residents or non-residents under Japanese tax laws.
 In general, residents have an obligation to pay income tax on their worldwide income (including salary).
 By contrast, non-residents are obliged to pay income tax on any income from domestic sources (including salary for employment in Japan).

 The adoption of working rules is mandatory for any employer who hires 10 or more employees on a continuing basis.
-The employer must submit its working rules to the relevant local LSIO.12 When establishing its working rules, an employer must seek the opinion of either a labour union (if applicable) or, if there is no union in the workplace, an employee that represents the majority of the employees in the workplace.
-When submitting its working rules to the relevant local LSIO, the employer must attach a document stating the opinion of the labour union or employee representative.13
+The employer must submit its working rules to the relevant local Labour Standards Inspection Office (LSIO).13 When establishing its working rules, an employer must seek the opinion of either a labour union (if applicable) or, if there is no union in the workplace, an employee that represents the majority of the employees in the workplace.
+When submitting its working rules to the relevant local LSIO, the employer must attach a document stating the opinion of the labour union or employee representative.14

-The working rules must include the following information:14
+The working rules must include the following information:15

 - working hours (including holiday, leave, shift changes, breaks, and the start and end of the working day);